March 8 – May 13, 2001

 WOMEN BEYOND BORDERS: SINGAPORE STYLE

-When WOMEN beyond borders was shown in Singapore in 2001, the curators Joyce Fan and Susie Wong invited local artists to submit boxes that would interrogate individual identity in relation to a specific community – from as small as the family unit to as wide as the world.
+When Women Beyond Borders was shown in Singapore in 2001, the curators Joyce Fan and Susie Wong invited local artists to submit boxes that would interrogate individual identity in relation to a specific community – from as small as the family unit to as wide as the world.
 In response, several artists explored their experiences as a member of one of the many expatriate or minority sub-communities living in Singapore.
 Others reflected on the identity of women in contemporary society at large.
-One box was a collaborative box with 40 women, which reveals the constraints faced by women living in Block Housing.
+One box by Prisca Ko, (shown below) was a collaborative box with 40 women, which reveals the constraints faced by women living in Block Housing.
 Another box depicted the mending of a mother and daughter relationship using a crochet needle and gold thread.
 The objective was to discover who women are and what women want in our particular society.
 We directed women artists into first, self-examining their identity and space, and second, in the course of this journey, relating that to their experience with the community.

 It’s utterly prosaic, this box, until it falls into the hands of the artists… at which point the box is transformed, exploded, expanded, shattered, sculpted, pasted, painted, and reborn into an expression of a woman’s identity.